Mohamed-Taha-Essa/Django-Amazone-Clone/learning.md

   - must start with finish home page in your project .
   - to return the data that show on all pages in your project must using [context_processor]
   - when usin [context_processor] to return data it return in almost page in project and the data don't change for long time so we cand using caching to solve this probelm.
+  - the best server to using cacching is reddis.
+  - if u have problem to setup reddis in windows no problem when usin docker it will be fine as reddis built on linux.
+  - setup redis on your pc and redis for python on Virtual Envirmonent and add redis setting for django .
   - using library on caching or use it manually.

 # video 37 :
   - using taggit restframework to show it in api.
-  - return in view the what it want to show in home (product ,reviews,brand)
+  - import in setting.view  what we want to show in home (product ,reviews,brand)
-  - using another technology using in api (ninja ,grpc)
+  - we can using another technology to generat api (ninja build on new tech in python pendatic(fast& like fast api) ,grpc)
+  -